Asian stocks rebound as Wall St futures gain after holiday

 On Monday, European stock markets advanced.
 Shanghai, Tokyo and Seoul declined.

-In energy markets, benchmark U.S. crude jumped $2.47 to $110.45 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price standard for international oil trading, gained $1.46 to $115.59 per barrel in London.
+In energy markets, benchmark U.S. crude jumped $2.01 to $110 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price standard for international oil trading, gained 98 cents to $115.11 per barrel in London.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.